Are memory enhancement drugs really smart drugs? Do they really improve memory and focus? Read about the pros and cons of safety and effectiveness …

 Memory enhancing drugs, often referred to as “smart drugs,” are actually medications that are supposedly available only by prescription.

-Other substances used to boost brain function are nutritional supplements referred to as nutraceuticals or nootropics.
+Other substances used to boost brain function are brain supplements referred to as nutraceuticals or nootropics.

 Nutraceutical is a term used to suggest that a supplement has medical benefits.

-Nootropic is a word originally coined to refer to brain enhancement drugs, but is now used to describe supplements to give the impression of enhanced benefits.
+Nootropic is a word originally coined to refer to brain enhancement drugs, but is now used to describe supplements to give the impression of enhancement benefits.

 There is no regulation of the use of either of these terms.
 So when you see them realize it is a marketing ploy that has no real meaning.